adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

     The `aalt` feature block must appear before the feature block of any `<feature tag>` it references in the above manner.
 It will also always be created as the first feature in the font (i.e. its lookups will be at the beginning of the GSUB LookupList).

-2. Add any additional single and alternate substitutions in the `aalt` specification to the groups that were created algorithmically, by step (i).
-This facility is provided to fine-tune the semantic groups, for instance, if certain glyphs weren't referenced in any of the features indicated in (i) above.
+2. Add any additional single and alternate substitutions in the `aalt` specification to the groups that were created algorithmically, by step 1.
+This facility is provided to fine-tune the semantic groups, for instance, if certain glyphs weren't referenced in any of the features indicated in step 1 above.
 This can also be used to override substitutions specified by including other features: for any target glyph, the alternate glyphs specified by this mechanism precede in order any other alternate glyphs.

 3. If there are only two glyphs in a group, create a single substitution in the `aalt` feature, with the first glyph being the target glyph and the second glyph being the replacement glyph.
 If there are more than two glyphs in a group, create an alternate substitution in the `aalt` feature, with the first glyph being the target glyph and the remaining glyphs being the alternate set.
 These alternate glyphs will be sorted in the order that the source features are named in the `aalt` definition, _not_ the order of the feature definitions in the file.
-Alternates defined explicitly, as in step (ii) above, will precede all others.
+Alternates defined explicitly, as in step 2 above, will precede all others.

-_The `useExtension` keyword:_
+###### The `useExtension` keyword:

 The `useExtension` keyword may optionally precede `{` in the feature block syntax.
 The `aalt` lookups will be created with the GSUB Extension lookup type if and only if the `useExtension` keyword is used.
 Note that since the Extension lookup types were added in OpenType specification v1.3, they will not be recognized by all OpenType layout parsers.

-_Specifying language system:_
+###### Specifying language system:

 This feature will be registered under all language systems specified by `languagesystem` statements; see §[4.b.i](#4.b.i) above.